Quantum Non-Hermitian Topological Sensors

-{\it Non-Hermitian topology by quantum dissipation.---} We now set up a dissipative quantum-optical framework of coupled modes which yields a NH topological tight-binding model in the classical limit of neglecting the input noise.
-To this end, we consider a vector $a = (a_1(t),\ldots, a_{N}(t))^T$ of bosonic modes oscillating with an optical frequency $\omega_0$, the weakly coupled (as compared to $\omega_0$) \cite{Joshi2014} dynamics of which is governed by the quantum Langevin equation ~\cite{Gardiner2004, Zhang2019,som} ($\hbar =1$)
+We now set up a dissipative quantum-optical framework of coupled modes which yields a NH topological tight-binding model in the classical limit of neglecting the input noise.
+To this end, we consider a vector $a = (a_1(t),\ldots, a_{N}(t))^T$ of Bosonic modes oscillating with an optical frequency $\omega_0$, the weakly coupled (as compared to $\omega_0$) \cite{Joshi2014} dynamics of which is governed by the quantum Langevin equation ~\cite{Gardiner2004, Zhang2019} (see also Appendix \ref{app:diss_multi}) ($\hbar =1$)

 where $\mathcal H_0$ is the Hermitian part describing the coherent coupling between the modes in a rotating frame with respect to $\omega_0$, which, together with the anti-Hermitian overall gain ($\eta_j >0$) or loss ($\eta_j<0$) rates $\eta = \text{diag}(\eta_1, \ldots, \eta_N)$ forms the classical NH Hamiltonian $\tilde{\mathcal H}$ \footnote{Note that we have assumed a mode basis in which the anti-Hermitian part $i \eta$ of $\tilde{\mathcal H}$ is diagonal, corresponding to local dissipation of modes.
 Note that, up to a unitary basis transformation, this setting is sufficient to realize any NH Hamiltonian $\tilde{\mathcal H}$ \cite{som}.}.
 The input noise term $F = (F_1(t),\ldots, F_N(t))$ accounts for quantum fluctuations due to the coupling of the system to various dissipative channels detailed in the following.
 Specifically, we consider two different levels of dissipation: First, observed channels that are assumed to be controlled by an observer probing the input-output relations of the QUANTOS device.
 Second, unobserved channels that introduce optical loss and gain, respectively.
 This leads to the decomposition (cf.~Eq.~(\ref{eqn:qL}))